Application of a Fourier-Type Series Approach based on Triangles of Constant Width to Letterforms: Funding

-This study has been conducted as part of the interdisciplinary research project ``Beyond B\'ezier -- Exploration of Drawing Methods in Type Design'' where the primary goal consisted in finding alternative approaches to the creation of letterforms than B\'ezier curves.
-This project and hence this study were financed by the ``Design et arts visuels'' domain of HES-SO, University of Applied Sciences Western Switzerland, which is greatly acknowledged.
-Furthermore we would like to sincerely thank Raphaela Häfliger, Alice Savoie, Kai Bernau, Nicolas Bernklau, Matthieu Cortat, Roland Früh and Radim Pe\v{s}ko for their interest in this work as well as for their valuable comments.
-Also, we would like to specifically thank Alice Savoie for kindly making her letter Romain 20 letter S available to us.
+This study has been conducted as part of the interdisciplinary research project ``Beyond B\'ezier -- Exploration of Drawing Methods in Type Design'' where the primary goal consisted in finding alternative approaches to the creation of letterforms other than B\'ezier curves.
+This project and hence this study were financed by the ``Design et arts visuels'' domain of HES-SO, University of Applied Sciences Western Switzerland.